-Following the presentation, participants will have an opportunity to break out into smaller “focus groups” to discuss neighborhood-specific flooding issues.
-The map showing the anticipated focus groups is shown below:
+Following the presentation, participants had an opportunity to break out into smaller “focus groups” to discuss neighborhood-specific flooding issues.
+If you are unsure which neighborhood you live in, you can search your address in the top left corner of the neighborhood look-up map.
+The non-interactive map showing the focus groups is shown below:

 If anyone has experienced flooding, and is willing to share with the City, please report it on the City's Report Flooding Portal.
 Even if a homeowner reported flooding to 2-1-1, FEMA, or a City official, the City needs standardized information to create stormwater models that show existing flooding conditions.
 The flood data helps the City prioritize different flood projects and future watershed studies.

 The key to good reporting is including specific details and visuals.

 If it is possible to do so safely, collect the following information when it is flooding: